namu-labs-dev/Namu-Design-System/docs/blog/happy-work.en-US.md

 ## Customize Wave Effect

-There is a special design interaction in Ant Design, which is the click wave effect on some components.
+There is a special design interaction in Namu Design, which is the click wave effect on some components.
 You can see them everywhere:

 - <img alt="Button" height="110" src="https://github.com/react-component/picker/assets/5378891/60aaad50-cfd5-4c1f-b91f-0be217877f3f" />
 - <img alt="Checkbox" height="70" src="https://github.com/react-component/picker/assets/5378891/f7d64d64-29db-4c9c-a0d6-de8b36a31d48" />